Achievable logoAchievable logo

 The total market value of outstanding shares

-In addition to the NYSE, there are many other exchanges that function similarly.
-There’s the American Stock Exchange, referred to as NYSE-MKT, which is also a large national exchange.
-Additionally, there are regional exchanges that are similar to the NYSE, like the Philadelphia Stock Exchange.
-It’s possible that a stock may trade on the NYSE and another exchange, typically a regional one.
-These are referred to as dual-listed stocks.
+In addition to the NYSE, many other exchanges operate in a similar way.
+For example, the American Stock Exchange, referred to as NYSE-MKT, is also a large national exchange.
+There are also regional exchanges, such as the Philadelphia Stock Exchange.
+A stock may trade on the NYSE and on another exchange (often a regional exchange).
+These are called dual-listed stocks.

 As we learned earlier in the common stock chapter, there are different segmentations to the market.
-Any trade that takes place on the NYSE is considered a first market trade, which occurs when a listed stock is traded directly on an exchange.
+Any trade that takes place on the NYSE is considered a first market trade, meaning a listed stock is traded directly on an exchange.

 Here’s a video covering the DMM’s role in conjunction with bid and ask spreads: